lupyuen/pinedio-stack-nuttx/README.md

 ## Select / Deselect SPI Device

-TODO: This is how we select and deselect each SPI Device, by looking up the SPI Device Table...
+This is how we select and deselect each SPI Device, by looking up the SPI Device Table...

 ```c
 static void bl602_spi_select(struct spi_dev_s *dev, uint32_t devid,